 Good quality, clean product photography can be a path to success, particularly if you’re selling physical products.
 But where to start if you lack the time and resources to produce high-quality images?
 We thought we’d get an expert opinion, so we asked our friends over at Pixc photos to give us their top ten tips on how to get beautiful product photos for your online store.

-You can spend a lot of time and money on creating an awesome website, but don’t forget about your product photos.
+You can spend a lot of time and money on creating an awesome website and killer brand voice, but don’t forget about your product photos.
 Believe it or not, the quality of your product photos has the power to either boost or completely destroy your sales.
 It sounds dramatic, but humans are visual creatures and we are instinctively drawn towards images over text.
 We can absorb and process their meaning with a lot less effort – most of the information transmitted to the brain is in fact visual.

 While online shopping has its perks, nothing compares to being able to physically see and touch the product.
 So, what better way to recreate reality for your customers than by providing great product photos?

 Your product photos should aim to do two things; reduce bounce rates (the percentage of visitors to your store who navigate away after only viewing the one page) and increase conversion rate (in this context, the percentage of visitors who make a purchase).
-If you impress people with how you visualise your product online, they will be more inclined to browse the website and even make a purchase.
+If you impress people with how you visualize your product online, they will be more inclined to browse the website and even make a purchase.
 In fact, well-lit images on a contrasting background can actually increase your sales by 39%.

 It’s hard to find a professional photographer that will give you the exact photos that you want, and unless you’re their only client, they’re not always going to be available the minute your new stock comes in.
 Instead of letting your beautiful new products collect dust in the storeroom, grab a camera or even a smartphone and take your own product photos.
 It’s actually pretty easy to create your own product images if you know what you’re doing – so here are our top ten tips to help you take amazing product photos.